We Want You To Know

 In addition to selling you clean pearls, American Pearl is renowned for selling you the whitest body color pearls with your choice of a silver or rose overtone when dealing with Akoya Pearls and South Sea Pearls.
 American Pearl does not sell you yellow creamy pearls.

 One should be particularly skeptical of an incandescent light source used for the grading of pearls.
 Incandescent light, by its very nature, shows a fuller distribution of color from the color spectrum.
 When used in the grading of pearls, one may be associating attributes to the reflective qualities of the pearl's surface that are in actuality originating from the light source.
-This pearl mirage does not take place under fluorescent lights.

 The most valuable lesson to be learned here is that upon the examination of pearls, make sure you are grading the pearls, not the light source.
 The quality and awe of a fine quality pearl seen under a fluorescent lamp will be obvious.
-Because pearls have hundreds of concentric layers of skin (what we call nacre) that are translucent, reflecting light as well as allowing light to pass through each layer, a "play-of-light" is achieved on the surface of a pearl which gives pearls the very qualities for which people have marveled in awe over them.
+Because pearls can have hundreds of concentric layers of skin (what we call nacre) that are translucent, reflecting light as well as allowing light to pass through each layer, a "play-of-light" is achieved on the surface of a pearl which gives pearls the very qualities for which people have marveled in awe over them.